 How to Select

 Choose straight, rigid celery stalks with fresh leaves.
-Avoid pithy, woody or limp stalks.
+Avoid woody or limp stalks.
 Should smell fresh, not musty.

 How to Store

 Trim bases.
 Remove any damaged leaves.
 Rinse.
 Refrigerate celery in a plastic bag with some air holes for a week or more.

 How to Prepare

 Separate stalks.
 Rinse in cold water.
 Trim tip of each stalk.
 Eat raw: Have as snack with dip, spread with peanut butter or cream cheese, chop and add to potato salad, tuna salad, chicken salad, and other cold salads.
 Eat cooked: Add to stir-fries, stuffing, chicken soup and other soups and stews.

 Apple & Celery Harvest Salad

 Celery adds a delightful crunch to this seasonal apple salad.
 It's low in calories and high in flavor!

 This cauliflower salad is lower in calories and carbs than traditional potato salad, and is delicious!

 Colorful Rice Salad